smol-ai/developer/prompt.md

 - It has to run in a browser environment, so no Nodejs APIs allowed.

+- It follows Chrome Manifest v3 and has a default icon named `icon.png` in the root folder

 - the return signature of the anthropic api is curl https://api.anthropic.com/v1/complete\
   -H "x-api-key: $API_KEY"\
   -H 'content-type: application/json'\